wesilios/dotfiles/nvim.lazy/README.md

-# 🌿 My Neovim Configuration
+# 🌿 Neovim lazy Configuration

 A lightweight, fast, and fully Lua-based Neovim setup built with **lazy.nvim**, focusing on: